The Surface Techniques of Steven Hill

 Runtime: Approximately 1 hour 30 minutes

 Rushing Water Studio Production, the producer of The Surface Techniques of Steven Hill, would like to apologize for incorrect glaze recipe information that was provided on the DVD.
 This mistakes were not discovered until after the DVDs had been produced.
-Rushing Water Studio Production can be reached at 503-880-8202.
+A corrected PDF with the glaze recipes is included in the download folder.

 …and subtle colors.
 Nature is where Steven Hill has always looked for inspiration and he’s spent more than 40 years seeking out ways to capture a natural look in his glazed pieces.
 (Only available as a download.)